Explore our expert-made templates & start with the right one for you.

-In last year’s Amazon re:Invent conference (when real-life conferences were still a thing), AWS announced data lake export - the ability to unload the result of a Redshift query to Amazon S3 in Apache Parquet format.
-In the announcement, AWS described Parquet as “2x faster to unload and consumes up to 6x less storage in Amazon S3, compared to text formats”.
+Since it was first introduced in 2013, Apache Parquet has seen widespread adoption as a free and open-source storage format for fast analytical querying.
+When AWS announced data lake export, they described Parquet as “2x faster to unload and consumes up to 6x less storage in Amazon S3, compared to text formats”.
 Converting data to columnar formats such as Parquet or ORC is also recommended as a means to improve the performance of Amazon Athena.

 Apache Parquet is a file format designed to support fast data processing for complex data, with several notable characteristics: